Hara Prasad Shastri: Early life

 Hara Prasad Shastri was born in Kumira village in Khulna District, Bengal (now in Bangladesh) to a family that hailed from Naihati in North 24 Parganas of the present day West Bengal.
 The family name was Bhattacharya, a common Bengali Brahmin surname.

-Shastri studied at the village school initially and then at Sanskrit College and Presidency College in Calcutta (now Kolkata).
-While in Calcutta, he stayed with the noted Bengali scholar and social reformer Ishwar Chandra Vidyasagar, who was a friend of Shastri's older brother Nandakumar Nyayachunchu.
+Shastri initially studied at the village school and then at Sanskrit College and Presidency College in Calcutta (now Kolkata).
+While in Calcutta, he stayed with the noted Bengali scholar and social reformer Ishwar Chandra Vidyasagar, who was a friend of Shastri's older brother, Nandakumar Nyayachunchu.

-Shastri passed entrance (school-leaving) examination in 1871, First Arts, the undergraduate degree, in 1873, received a BA in 1876, and Honours in Sanskrit in 1877.
-Later, he was conferred the title of Shastri when he received a MA degree.
-The Shastri title was conferred on those who secured a first class (highest grade) and he was the only student in his batch (class) to do so.
+Shastri passed his entrance (school-leaving) examination in 1871, his First Arts (the undergraduate degree) in 1873, received a BA in 1876, and earned Honours in Sanskrit in 1877.
+He was conferred the title of Shastri when he received a MA degree.
+The Shastri title was awarded to those who secured a first class (highest grade) and he was the only student in his batch (class) to do so.
 He then joined Hare School as a teacher in 1878.